MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/coversational-ai-faq.md

 <br>

 <details>
-<summary>  What will be the release status of the SDK by Build 2023?</summary>
+<summary>  What is the release status of the SDK at Build 2023?</summary>

-The SDK will be public preview state by Build 2023.
+The SDK is available in public preview at Build 2023.

 </details>
 <br>